Macrometacorp/docs/docs/cep/stream-worker-tasks/create-stream-worker.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page explains how to create stream workers in Macrometa, but it assumes you have the code already written.
+This page explains how to create stream workers in Macrometa, assuming you have the code already written.
 To learn more about writing stream workers, refer to [Stream Worker Basics](../stream-worker-basics/) or look at [Stream Worker Examples](../examples/).

 After you create the stream worker, it is saved in an inactive, unpublished state.
 For instructions on how to publish (activate) it, refer to [Publish/Unpublish Stream Workers](publish-unpublish-stream-workers).